buditanrim/buditanrim.github.io/_posts/2018-10-03-creating-design-principles.markdown

 So, why bother to create another one?

 To start off, in our project, we had a hard time to make a decision when there is a trade-off.
-Later, we quickly realize that the high-level principles are the north star of the organization and not necessarily can cover all the details.
+Later, we quickly realize that the high-level principles are the north star of the organization and not granular enough to help us make decisions.
 This is the main reason why we started to feel a need to adopt the Polaris principles and make our own.

 The project was about improving the card UI system we have.
 I was lucky because I had a chance to lead this project.
 So, I want to share my learning and the process on how we did it.